Lesmanaadhew/Covid_19_Portfolio_Project/README.md

 This project is a series of data analysis works on COVID-19 database, starting from data cleaning to data visualization.
 The project mainly explores the health related impacts of COVID-19, such as, number of cases, number of deaths, number of people vaccinated, etc.

 ### Database Source
-The dataset used in this project based on **Our World In Data** COVID-19 dataset that can be accessed in:
+Dataset used in this project based on **Our World In Data** COVID-19 dataset that can be accessed in:

   [COVID-19 COMPACT DATASET](https://catalog.ourworldindata.org/garden/covid/latest/compact/compact.csv)
   or